top of page

 Rural and Community Regeneration

-Through community projects like our Volunteer Programme and the Bothan Fund, partnerships with local development and heritage organisations, we are renewing engagement with the area’s heritage.
-We prioritise sourcing from independent Highland businesses, strengthening the local economy.
-Staff are supported to relocate permanently, and our community events programme encourages wider engagement with arts, heritage, and science.
+Through projects like our Volunteer Programme and the Bothan Fund, partnerships with local development and heritage organisations, and research projects archiving the history of our surrounding estates, we are renewing engagement with the area’s heritage.

 Targeted Support for People in Public Service

-Since 2018, we have hosted over 1,000 people from targeted areas of public service in the UK on the island to take part in facilitated restorative retreats.
+Guests are selected by the external charitable bodies we partner with, and join us on the island to take part in facilitated restorative retreats involving working on the projects across the islands as well as taking time to connect with themselves and one another .
 These weeks are designed to offer space for rest, reflection, and reconnection, free from the demands of their everyday environments.

 The purpose of the island is restorative in the broadest sense; creating the conditions for people to feel calm, valued, and able to return to their roles with renewed perspective.
 All guest stays are fully funded through partner charities, with no cost to the individuals attending.